SushritPasupuleti/Jarvis/README.md

 - [x] Summarization of given text

+- [x] gRPC server to allow calls from a better web framework like Axum, Chi, etc.

 - [ ] Code generation like ChatGPT???

-- [ ] gRPC server to allow calls from a better web framework like Axum, Chi, etc.
+- [ ] A service that provides Multi-User access???

 ## Stack